bcfchen/weatherman/README.md

 The page should automatically open up in your browser at __localhost:3000__

 ### Unit tests
-Run unit tests with the command:
+Check that you're in the __weatherman/client__ folder and run unit tests with the command:
 ```
 npm test
 ```